Product: CLiX unlock

 Among patients with NAFLD identified before NASH, the average progression time was 410 days.

-CLiX accelerate identified 619 patients where NAFLD was identified in a radiology note, but not in any following clinical notes.
+CLiX unlock identified 619 patients where NAFLD was identified in a radiology note, but not in any following clinical notes.

 Of these, 170 later progressed to NASH or cirrhosis, indicating missed opportunities where a physician could have tried to avert progression if the information had not been lost.